How do you encourage a mom?

-Let’s face it, it is incredibly hard to get it right.
-We are teachers, we’re counselors, we’re cooks; we do it all.
+Let’s face it; it is tough to get it right.
+We are teachers; we’re counselors.
+We’re cooks; we do it all.

-No amount of books can fully prepare us for what it’s like to be responsible for a child of our own and some days can be extremely hard.
+No amount of books can fully prepare us for what it’s like to be responsible for a child of our own, and some days can be tough.

-When we are pregnant, and even when our babies are firstborn and we are deep in the ‘New Mom’ stage, we get many visitors bearing gifts and words of wisdom.
-This wanes the older children get, and sometimes we can feel totally alone and quite frankly, lost.
+When we are pregnant, and even when our babies are firstborn and deep in the ‘New Mom’ stage, we get many visitors bearing gifts and words of wisdom.
+This wanes the older children get, and sometimes we can feel totally alone and, quite frankly, lost.

 Motherhood is a process, and every woman who begins this journey should know that.

 - 5 Positive Mom Quotes to Use As Encouragement for New and Existing Moms

 - The Going Gets Tough